October 29, 2022

 My dad nodded his tacit approval.

-“Some may dislike what I write,” I warned.
+“Some may dislike what I write,” I cautioned.

-“Well you know you can’t let that stop you,” he replied with more caution.
+“Well you know you can’t let that stop you,” he replied with even more caution.

 Remain Proactively Attentive and Responsive